How To Host An Italian Dinner Party

 Dinner Menu

 With that in mind, serve up a 4-course meal perfectly paired with Italian wine.
-Every course has a story in this Italian style dinner party.
+Every course has a story in this Italian-style dinner.
+It covers different regions and their specialties with Tuscany and Venice being the two key locations.

 Italian plate with salami, cheese and lettuce tomato salad with bread.

-1st COURSE – Cheese & Charcuterie
+1st Course – Cheese & Charcuterie

 The blueprint for the first course was taken directly from our wine tasting tour.
 The appetizer course consisted of cheese, cured meats, and a small salad in the center of the plate.

 Add a tiny salad in the center of the plate and some crostini for a complete appetizer.
+For the tiny salad just dress it with a little bit of olive oil and a splash of balsamic vinegar that’s on the table.

 Wine pairing for charcuterie